Whipit2010/EagleCraftServer/README.md

 Original Server Fork: EcoliEater87
 <br>
 ## Setup Guide
 Welcome to the EaglercraftX server project!
-Here is how you can setup your very own eaglercraft server:
+Herecd server && sudo java -jar server.jar is how you can setup your very own eaglercraft server:
 <br>
 <br>
 First, go to the top of the repo and click on code > codespaces > create codespace